Competition Opens February 1, 2021

-Posters MUST be postmarked by midnight on Monday, February 27, 2017.
+Posters MUST be submitted by midnight on Friday, March 12, 2021.

 A statistics poster is a display containing graphs that summarize data, provide different points of view, and answer some question (or questions) about the data.All students in grades K-12 in Pennsylvania are eligible to participate.
 Entries will be judged in four grade level categories: K-3, 4-6, 7-9, and 10-12.

 Entry process - Registration Form Opens February 1, 2021Submission Deadline: Friday, March 12, 2021 at 11:59 pm ETPoster Judging: End of March 2021Winners Announced: April 2021